github-education-resources/GitHubGraduation-2022/_data/tejaswari7/tejaswari7.md

 ---
-name: Tejaswari Bharat Bhamare
+name: Tejas
-institution: Datta Meghe College Of Engineering
+institution: University of Mumbai
 quote: The distance between your dreams and reality is discipline
 github_user: tejaswari7
 ---